patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ```

 ### Multiple typeahead with create option
 If the text that is entered into a typeahead doesn't match a menu item, users can choose to create a new option that matches the text input.
-Selecting the "create" option will also select the new item, which will appear as a chip in the toggle.
+You can also combine this create functionality with a chip group to display created items as chips."

 ```ts file="./SelectMultiTypeaheadCreatable.tsx"

 ```

 ### Multiple typeahead with checkboxes
 By default, a multiple typeahead select allows you to select multiple menu items, placing a checkmark beside selected items.
 Like basic checkbox select menus, you can add checkboxes to your menu items.
-This approach may be more accurate and comprehensive for menu scenarios, like filtering.
+This approach may be more accurate and comprehensive for more complex menu scenarios like filtering.

 ```ts file="./SelectMultiTypeaheadCheckbox.tsx"